- MAY include breaking changes that are not backward compatible

 The UAE Open Finance standard uses a two-part version identifier of the form Vx.y, where x is the major version and y is the minor version.

-- MUST NOT include breaking changes to API specifications
+- MUST NOT include breaking changes

-Version Documentation
+Version documentation

 Every major and minor version MUST be accompanied by: